 While you may not put these natural treatments into a little canvas bag or plastic box with a big red cross on it, keep them on hand for fast access when you need to treat someone in your family.

-Put Together a Natural First Aid Kit
+What You Need to Make a First Aid Kit

 Here’s what you should keep on hand: